SuhwanChung/suhwanchung.github.io/pages/about.md

 Thanks for stopping by !

 I’m passionate about Data and AI to champion transformation initiatives and drive measurable business process improvements.
-Over the course of my career, I've d3elivered data-driven solutions that transformed both bottom-line efficiency and top-line growth at large organizations.
+Over the course of my career, I've delivered data-driven solutions that transformed both bottom-line efficiency and top-line growth at large organizations.

 For the **bottom line**, during the challenges of COVID-19, I led a **3-year transformation project** at a global medical device manufacturer.
 By deploying **machine learning** and external **demand-sensing signals**, we improved demand forecasting accuracy by **10–15% across 1,200 SKUs**.
 This automated traditional manual planning processes and ensured timely delivery of essential medical products to hospitals during the pandemic, a project I’m deeply proud of.